oseunabiola/alc4/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.

+A mini-netflix app.
+This app gets a list of movies from an API call.
+Users are able to click each movie on the list to check the details of the selected movie.
+Users are also able to add a movie to their favorite list (this is stored in the browser storage)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.